EloboAI/crazytrip/.github/instructions/2-development-workflow.instructions.md

 - If it is in a different iteration, ask the developer whether to move it before changing anything.

 ## 6. Working Within Scope
+- **CRITICAL**: Implement ONLY ONE Task at a time.
+Never work on multiple Tasks simultaneously.
+- **CRITICAL**: After completing a Task, STOP and ask the developer which Task to tackle next.
-- Implement only what is in the issue title, acceptance criteria, or technical tasks.
+- Implement only what is in the CURRENT Task's title and technical tasks list.
+- If you notice related work in other Tasks, mention it but DO NOT implement it.
 - Reject or escalate out-of-scope requests: offer to switch issues, open a new one, or stay within scope.
 - Keep code consistent with project standards (Theme colors, Material 3, existing widgets, accessibility, etc.).

 ## 7. During Implementation
+- **CRITICAL**: At the START of EVERY action (file read, file edit, command execution), state: "**[Task #X]** - [Brief description of what you're doing]"
+- **CRITICAL**: After EACH significant action (not just at the end), add a progress comment to the Task issue using `mcp_githubmcp_add_issue_comment`
 - Use theme-aware colors and shared styles; never hardcode palette values.
 - Test results in light and dark themes and cover edge cases relevant to the work item.
 - Keep changes constrained to the affected feature; avoid broad refactors unless explicitly requested and approved.
+- **CRITICAL**: As you complete technical subtasks within the Task, add comments documenting what was done.

 ## 8. Completion Flow
+1. **CRITICAL**: When ALL technical tasks in the current Task are completed:
+   a.
+Add a final completion comment to the Task issue
-1. Wait for the developer to confirm the work is finished.
+   b.
+Ask the developer to verify the implementation
+2. **ONLY after developer confirms the Task is complete:**
-2. Close the issue via `mcp_githubmcp_issue_write` (state = closed, state_reason = completed when appropriate).
+   a.
+Close the Task via `mcp_githubmcp_issue_write` (state = closed, state_reason = completed)
-3. Update the project Status field to `Done` using the provided field/option IDs.
+   b.
+Update the project Status field to `Done` using the GraphQL API with proper project item ID
-4. Review parent links:
+   c.
+Check the parent User Story's acceptance criteria checkboxes
+3. **After closing the Task:**
+   a.
+Fetch all sibling Tasks to check their status
-   - For Tasks: if all sibling Tasks are closed and criteria met, close the User Story.
+   b.
+If all sibling Tasks are closed AND all acceptance criteria are met, ask developer if you should close the User Story
-   - For User Stories: if all siblings are closed, close the Feature.
-   - Apply the same logic recursively up the hierarchy.
+   c.
+If User Story can be closed, follow the same pattern: close issue, update project status, check parent Feature
+4. **CRITICAL**: Never close multiple issues in one turn.
+Close one Task, ask developer what's next.
-5. Communicate what closed, what remains open, and suggest the next logical Task/User Story with a short rationale.
+5. Communicate what was closed, what remains open, and suggest the next logical Task with a short rationale.

 ## 9. Communication Reference
-- Report progress succinctly, highlighting status of parents and remaining siblings when relevant.
+- **CRITICAL**: Always prefix your actions with the Task number: "**[Task #X]** - Action description"
+- Report progress after EACH significant action, not just at the end
-- After finishing a Task, list outstanding Tasks from the same User Story and recommend an order (with reasoning) so the developer can pick the next item.
+- After finishing a Task and closing it, list outstanding Tasks from the same User Story
+- Recommend the next Task with reasoning (dependencies, logical order)
 - If blocked or out of scope, explain the reason and offer concrete options.
+- **CRITICAL**: Keep the developer informed throughout the process, not just at the beginning and end

 ## 10. Critical Rules
 1. Always ask for the work item first and read it fully.